Waluigi: Mario spin-off games

 Waluigi appears in the Mario Strikers series beginning with Super Mario Strikers.
 He is one of nine Mario characters that can be chosen as team captains.
 He returns in Mario Strikers Charged and is introduced in the game's introduction, where Mario, Bowser, and other major characters battle for the ball on a soccer field.
 He appears as a playable character in Mario Strikers: Battle League, where he is a defensive character and can perform a powerful kick that sends the ball towards the goal, leaving a trail of thorns.

 Waluigi is a playable driver in the Mario Kart series, first appearing in Mario Kart: Double Dash!!, where his course is known as Waluigi Stadium.
 He features in all subsequent console installments with the exception of Mario Kart 7.
 In Mario Kart DS, Waluigi has his own course named Waluigi Pinball, which later returned as a DLC booster course in Mario Kart 8 Deluxe.
 He is a recurring character in Mario Kart Tour, where he also appears as a bus driver.
 In October 2021, for a Halloween event, Mario Kart Tour introduced another variant of Waluigi dressed as a vampire wearing a top hat and cape and riding a Vampire Flyer kart.

 Waluigi appears in Mario Superstar Baseball (2005) as one of the cast of characters featuring Mario and friends.
 He reprises his role as a playable character in Mario Super Sluggers.
 Waluigi plays a significant role as the main antagonist of Dance Dance Revolution: Mario Mix, in which he wreaks havoc in the Mushroom Kingdom by stealing the Music Keys to hypnotise the world with his dancing, requiring Mario and Luigi to retrieve them.
 He also appears as one of the player characters shooting hoops alongside Mario in Mario Hoops 3-on-3 (titled Mario Slam Basketball in Europe), where he performs a swimming ability.
 Waluigi is one of several playable characters appearing in the Mario & Sonic series, starting with the crossover sports game Mario & Sonic at the Olympic Games, which features Mario and Sonic the Hedgehog.
 He appears alongside other Mario characters in Mario Sports Mix, a sports game featuring hockey, volleyball, dodgeball, and basketball.
 He and other Mario characters appear in Mario Sports Superstars.
 A variant of Waluigi named Dr. Waluigi appeared as one of 45 doctor characters in the mobile game Dr. Mario World before the game was shut down.
+Waluigi appeared again in the 2026 game Mario Tennis Fever.
+Mario Tennis Fever also debuted Waluigi's baby form, Baby Waluigi.